thinkmorestupidless/pipelines-model-serving/fraud-detection/README.md

 > Note: This is a demo application - see the [Story](docs/STORY.md) page for how to deliver it.

+> Note: This is a work-in-progress - see the [Tasks](TASKS.md) file for what needs doing.

 ## Getting Started

 A couple of things before you `buildAndPublish`